-Here is an overview to the cathedral, a description of a visit there, links to detailed pages on ticketing and tours, photographs, advice on where to eat close to the cathedral, location details, contact details, a map and opening times.
+Here is an overview to the cathedral, a description of a visit there, links to detailed pages on ticketing and tours, photographs, advice on where to eat close to the cathedral, location details, contact details and opening times.

 Whether you are religious or not, you will find aspects that interest you at Saint Paul's Cathedral.
 You can visit the building for various reasons:

 Many come to the cathedral for the music that is on offer.
 Saint Paul's Cathedral Choir is world-renowned, and you can see them sing each day at the cathedral.
 Included in the price of your entrance ticket you can see the choir sing Evensong (the evening mass) each day.